-Browse through KOVI’s huge selection of fabrics and you’ll be sure to find one that fits your needs and budget.
-From the luster and snuggle of velvet to the durability of Crypton fabrics, to the character and richness of leather, and all points in between.
+Browse through KOVI’s huge selection of fabrics, and you’ll be sure to find one that fits your needs and budget.
+From the luster and snuggle of velvet to the durability of Crypton fabrics, the character and richness of leather, and all points in between.
 We’ve got you.

 Measuring Your Sofa For Reupholstery

 Next up is measuring up.
 Let’s touch on some easy steps to follow regardless of what piece you’re measuring: